Is There Evidence of Life After Death?

 How long do people usually wait between incarnations?
 This is something that each spirit must decide itself.
 However, they may get advice on this from their spirit guides.

-Additionally, it may be that some souls feel very uncomfortable on the astral plane and cannot wait to get back into a physical body, taking the first one that becomes available.
-However, this is not a good idea.
 Choosing the right body to accomplish spirt soul lessons is something that must be considered carefully.
 Others may feel complete with the cycle of lives they have done and take vacations that could translate into millions of years on the physical plane.
 However, fifty to eighty years is the most typical stay.

 Some souls, especially those almost finished with the living cycles on the physical plane, are picky about who their parents are, what kind of bodies they’ll have, and so forth.
 Therefore, finding their desired situation can take a while.